The answer to future global food challenges may well come from the past.

 High-level policy events during the Horizon 2020 Societal Challenge 2 Info week

-On the Friday 17 November, there will be three parallel sessions on Digitisation and Blue Growth.
-The session on Digitalisation which will discuss different EU policy initiatives on Digitisation of farming and food sectors and of research and innovation activities contributing to these areas.
-During the Blue Growth Parallel Session discussions will revolve around the wide coverage of Blue Growth's cross-sectorial and interdisciplinary approach to marine, maritime and aquatic research and innovation and its relevance to EU policies and to the blue economy.
+On the Friday 17 November, there will be two parallel sessions on Digitisation and Blue Growth.
+The session on Digitalisation will discuss different EU policy initiatives on Digitisation of farming and food sectors and of research and innovation activities contributing to these areas.
+During the Blue Growth parallel session, discussions will revolve around the wide coverage of Blue Growth's cross-sectorial and interdisciplinary approach to marine, maritime and aquatic research and innovation and its relevance to EU policies and to the blue economy.
 This session will feature examples of impactful EU projects and their uptake by different stakeholders including policy makers, as well as synergies with other major programmes and initiatives that contribute to the blue economy in Europe and beyond.

 Follow "Innovation Union"